 - Household safety and management

 A typical student day may include, depending upon need, some of the following activities in the community:

 Each student’s IEP team will review all post school options as part of the transition process, including NSP.
-A referral for the NSP shall be made by filling out the attached application prior to the end of the first semester of the student’s last year of high school.
-Completed applications with the required paperwork attached shall be sent to the high school resource specialist.
+A referral for the NSP shall be made by filling out the attached application according to the Next Step Timeline on page four.
+Completed applications with the required paperwork attached shall be sent to the Mat-Su Day School.
 Final decisions for acceptance into the program shall be made at the administrative level.

 Next Step Timeline

 - During the student’s junior year, the case manager will discuss Next Step as a post-secondary option and outline the prerequisite skills that need to be worked on before their consideration for a community-based transition program.